-Afro-Palearctic passerines: Migratory passerines are shifting or expected to shift polewards in both their breeding and wintering grounds, though the Sahara presents a barrier for those north of the Equator in their African wintering grounds.
+Afro-Palearctic Passerines: Migratory passerines are shifting/expected to shift pole-ward in both their breeding and wintering grounds, though the Sahara presents a barrier for those north of the Equator in their African wintering grounds.

-Terrestrial mammals: Polewards range shifts have been observed and predicted.
-However, the ability of terrestrial mammals to shift their ranges in response to climate change is often unknown and may be restricted by lack of suitable habitat in areas with a suitable climate or barriers that prevent range shifts.
-The combined changes in rainfall and temperatures are predicted to cause habitat loss in many species due to reductions in food availability.
-For some species, particularly those with ranges that are heavily restricted by human activities and land use, direct climate change impacts on distribution may be hard to discern.
+Terrestrial Mammals: Pole-wards range shifts have been observed and predicted.
+However, the ability of terrestrial mammals to shift their ranges in response to climate change is often unknown and may be restricted by lack of suitable habitat within areas of suitable climate and barriers that prevent range shifts.
+The combined changes in rainfall and temperatures are predicted to cause range contractions in many species, due to reductions in food availability, while, for some species, particularly those with ranges that are heavily restricted by human activities and land-use, direct climate change impacts on distribution may be hard to discern.
 Bats: Range expansions and shifts towards higher latitudes have been observed in a few species and are predicted for many more.

-Reptiles: Poleward range shifts have been observed but are likely to be constrained by anthropogenic pressures in potential new areas, although conservation actions can be targeted in such areas.
+Reptiles: Pole-ward range shifts have been observed but are likely to be constrained by anthropogenic pressures in potential new areas, although conservation actions can be targeted in such areas

-Sharks and rays: Poleward shifts of distribution are expected but some species may be constrained by their use of specific breeding habitats.
+Sharks: Pole-ward shifts of distribution are expected but some species may be constrained by their use of specific breeding habitats.